-Unlike the federal FOIA system, D.C. law does not include a special track for expedited treatment of a request.
-If you experience delay, it’s always good to check in first at the agency by contacting the FOIA Officer with the request number to find out what’s happening.
-Sometimes, requests get lost or staff can’t figure out what the requester wanted; these can get cleared up quickly when you ask.
+As stated repeatedly here, delays can be addressed by checking in first at the agency.
+Contact the FOIA officer to find out what’s happening.
+Sometimes, requests get lost or staff can’t figure out what the requester wanted; that kind of problem can be cleared up quickly when you ask.

 Can an agency deny my request?

 Yes.
 Fewer and fewer requests are granted completely — 30 percent of requests in 2021 (40 percent in 2020 and 44 percent in 2019).
 Denials in whole or in part (meaning redaction of items or pages) can be for various reasons:.